dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2169: Supporting culture promotes community health and prosperity.
+### T2169: Supporting arts institutions benefits communities and society as a whole.

 |Support|
 |---|